AlbertoMonaco1997/Quantitative-Finance-Portfolio/Portfolio_optimization/liquidation_vs_loan/README.md

   * **Loan (Leverage Strategy)**: Keep the entire portfolio invested and take out a loan secured by your assets.
 This allows the portfolio to continue growing but incurs interest costs.
   * **Liquidation Strategy**: Sell a portion of the portfolio to get the required cash.
 This avoids debt but incurs immediate capital gains taxes and reduces the capital base for future growth.

-The script uses `plotly` to generate interactive 2D and 3D visualizations, helping users understand under which conditions (portfolio return, loan interest rate, monthly savings rate) one strategy outperforms the other.
+The script uses interactive 2D and 3D visualizations, helping users understand under which conditions (portfolio return, loan interest rate, monthly savings rate) one strategy outperforms the other.

 -----

-## How It Works ⚙️
+## How It Works

 The core of the analysis is to compare the final net worth of an investor at the end of a specific time horizon: the number of months required to pay off the loan in the "Loan" scenario.